Video relay service: Support for initial trials in Texas

 Ed Bosson of the Texas Public Utility Commission (PUC) envisioned deaf people communicating with videophones more than 10 years before the FCC began reimbursing for it.
 Bosson contacted Mark Seeger of Sprint Relay and discussed the possibilities.
 Seeger then contacted Sprint technicians to see if the proposal was feasible, and then suggested that Bosson bring the idea to Texas' PUC.

 It took Bosson considerable time to convince the Texas PUC and to enlist help from a lawyer in interpreting.
 He first convinced his supervisor and then, one-by-one, the PUC Commissioners that video relay should become a part of statewide Telecom Relay Service offering.
 Bosson was authorized to manage the first video relay service trials, and Sprint became the first service provider to conduct the Texas Video Relay Service tests.
 Bosson would later receive national awards from Smithsonian Computerworld and TDI for his work with VRS.

 Initial Texas trials

 In 1995, the first trial was run by Sprint in Austin and was limited to four public call centers.

 The second trial occurred in 1997 and served ten cities in Texas.
 At that point, Sprint and Hanwave Interpreting partnered to provide service.
 Jon Hodson of Sorenson Communications worked with Ed Bosson during the early stages and provided video conferencing software during the VRS trial in Texas.
 (At this point the service was called "Video Relay Interpreting" or VRI, which a name that now refers to Video Remote Interpreting.
 Linda Nelson has been credited with changing the term from VRI to VRS.)
 Later, Hanwave Interpreting Service was bought by Communication Service for the Deaf, and Sprint expanded their relay subcontract to include VRS services in addition to the established TRS services.

-In 2002, Washington and Texas tested a web based VRS, with CSDVRS providing VRS services via the Internet to Washingtonians.